Whistleblowing Policy

 Listed below are some activities that could potentially give rise to whistleblowing.
 It is not an exhaustive list:

-• Theft, damage or misappropriation of company’s properties, using company’s properties for own benefit or any unlawful purpose, or unlawful dissemination or disclosure of company’s proprietary information, know-how and trade secrets;
+• Theft, damage or misappropriation of company’s properties, using company’s properties for own benefit or any unlawful purpose, or unlawful dissemination or disclosure of company’s proprietary information, know-how or trade secrets;

-1. falsification or alteration of company’s records, accounts or financial information;
+1. falsification or alteration of SBST’s records, accounts or financial information;

 2. submission of false invoices and claims for reimbursement of expenses;

-3. failure to account or misuse of company’s monies in possession; and
+3. failure to account for or misuse of company’s monies in possession; and

-4. knowingly provide information which is false or misleading;
+4. knowingly providing information which is false or misleading;

 • Engaging in activities prohibited by law; or activities in breach of any legal or contractual obligations.
-For example failure to perform any material terms of any contract or agreement without any lawful reason;
+For example, failure to perform any material terms of any contract without any lawful reason;

 • Making statements or remarks which are defamatory or cause disruption to racial harmony;